 The Issue: Female influence at Brophy is significantly less than male influence.

-Our Stance: Students should have access to a more equal amount of male and female faculty.
+Our Stance: Students should have access to an equal amount of male and female faculty.

 Brophy has over three times as many male teachers as female teachers.

-How can the student body be prepared to enter a world with 51 percent women when we do not have a closer to equal population of male and female faculty on our campus?
+How can the student body be prepared to enter a world with 51 percent women when we do not have a near-equal population of male and female faculty?

-Many students at Brophy graduate having only been taught by a few women.
-When students enter the real world, they will have to cooperate, interact with and be led by women on a regular basis, which could prove to be a challenge without more influence during formative high school years.
+Many students at Brophy graduate only having been taught by a few women.
+When students enter the real world, they will have to cooperate and interact with women on a regular basis, which could prove to be a challenge without more influence during formative high school years.

 High school students are at a time in their lives where they are still discovering their view of the world.
-Without having enough strong female role models and the understanding that women play a huge factor in male lives, students could struggle entering into colleges with coeducational classrooms, or jobs with female coworkers and bosses.
+Without having strong female role models and the understanding that women play a huge factor in male lives, students could struggle entering into colleges with coeducational classrooms, or even jobs with female bosses.

-But moving as close as we can get to that point would allow students to understand how females can play important roles in their life.
+A 50-50 male to female faculty would allow students to understand how females can play important role in their life.

-Right now, there are 77 male faculty members who students regularly interact with, and 33 female faculty members.
-That means nearly 80 percent of the faculty members are men.
+Right now, there are 77 male faculty members students regularly interact with, and 33 female faculty members students regularly interact with.
+That means nearly 80 percent of the faculty members that students regularly interact with are men.

 We believe this percentage is a problem.
-There is a deep need for stronger female influence on the Brophy faculty.
+There is a deep need for strong female influence on the Brophy faculty.

 Principal Mr. Bob Ryan said that he agrees the school should have more female influence.

-He also said gender diversity among faculty is important, but added that gender is not the only factor in the hiring process.
+He said gender diversity among faculty is important, but he also said that gender is not a key factor of the hiring process.